-their planned activities re.
-INTEGRAL.
-Since polarization studies are not a topic in the new proposal (and also have not been in the previous one), we expect instrument calibration to be the only area of potential synergy.
-With MPE and UNIGE being partners in AHEAD, we can guarantee close connections and optimal use of opportunities.
+polarization studies are not a topic in the new proposal (and also have not been in the previous one), we expect instrument calibration to be the only area of potential synergy.
+With MPE and UNIGE being partners in AHEAD, contacts have been established, and thus we can guarantee close connections and optimal use of opportunities.